SouthernMade/sm_sms_campaign_webhook/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/SouthernMade/sm_sms_campaign_webhook.
+Pull requests should be made against the develop branch.
+Extreme cases that require updates to supported gem versions will be handled case by case.

 ## License